dCache/dcache-book2/config-hsm.md

 >
 > The change might result in a significant increase in log messages.
 So don't forget to change back before starting production operation.
 The next section describes how to change the log level in a running system.

-#### Increase the DCACHE log level via the Command Line Admin Interface
+#### Increase the dCache log level via the Command Line Admin Interface

 Example:

-Login into the DCACHE Command Line Admin Interface and increase the log level of a particular service, for instance for the `poolmanager` service:
+Login into the dCache Command Line Admin Interface and increase the log level of a particular service, for instance for the `poolmanager` service:

     [example.dcache.org] (local) admin > cd PoolManager
     [example.dcache.org] (PoolManager) admin > log set stdout ROOT INFO